felipemendes/Slider-Bootstrap-Carousel/README.md

 # Bootstrap Carousel for WordPress
-Bootstrap Carousel 4 for WordPress with image link and categories
+Bootstrap Carousel v4.0.0 for WordPress with image link and categories.
+This plugin imports jQuery 3.3.1 JS, Bootstrap 4 CSS and JS.
+Shortcode [bootstrap_carousel] or [bootstrap_carousel category='your-category']

 # Installation